Kalispera Greece Rhodes.

 VILLAGES IN RHODES

 In such a large island like Rhodes there are naturally lots of villages.
-My favourite village is Rhodes old town and Salakos.
+My favourite village is Rhodes old town and Salakos and Siana.

 Rhodes town consists of a newer and an older district.
 The new part of Rhodes town is a noisy thing with a lot of traffic and large hotels.
 A huge contrast to the old town and it feels almost unreal to go from one part to the other.
 In the new neighbourhood of Rhodes you find the two ports, so it is the new part you first become acquainted with if you arrive with boat.